Jupyter Notebooks#

 $ module load jupyter-notebook

-By default, this will allocate a single CPU and ~16 GB of RAM to your
+This will allocate a single CPU and ~16 GB of RAM to your notebook.
+If

 .